19 Best Colorants For Epoxy Resin

 While inks bring brilliance to resin projects, they can pose certain challenges.
 One common issue is the potential for ink colors to blend unexpectedly, especially in layered designs.

-Keep in mind that the alcohol content in some inks may lead to quicker resin curing, necessitating a faster working pace.
+Keep in mind that the alcohol content in some inks may lead to quicker resin curing so you might have to work faster.

-Lastly, always test your chosen inks on a small scale before applying them to larger projects to anticipate any unforeseen reactions.
+Always test your chosen inks on a small scale before applying them to larger projects so that you don’t waste the resin or inks.

 10. Metallic resin Powders

-These finely ground powders are often composed of metallic particles, such as gold, silver, bronze, and copper.
+These finely ground powders are often made of metallic particles, such as gold, silver, bronze, and copper.

-When mixed with substances like resin, paint, or even polymer clay, produce a luxurious and reflective metallic finish.
+When mixed with substances like resin, paint, or even polymer clay, give a luxurious and reflective metallic finish.

 best colorants for resin metallic powders

-You can achieve an antique patina, a contemporary metallic sheen, or something in between, metallic powders offer a wide spectrum of possibilities.
+You can get an antique patina, a contemporary metallic sheen, or something in between.

 11. UV Resin Colorants